LaunchCodeEducation/intro-to-web-dev-curriculum/content/functions/reading/input-output/_index.md

 lastMod: # UPDATE ANY TIME CHANGES ARE MADE
 ---

-In the introduction to this chapter, we used the metaphor of the :ref:`function machine <function-machine>`, noting that the machine takes *input* and provides *output*.
+In the introduction to this chapter, we used the metaphor of the [function machine]({{< relref "../introduction/_index.md#function-machine" >}}), noting that the machine takes *input* and provides *output*.
 This section focuses on the details of these two aspects of function behavior.

 ## Return Statements